krupali-13/Krupali-Portfolio/README.md

 *	Gathered the lateral images of the people while using the mobile phone in different positions (sitting and standing),
 *	Employed the Orbbec camera, an automated python script to take images with one click.
 *	Accomplished Data labelling using CVAT(Computer Vision Annotation Tool).
-*	In future, we will train a Machine Learning model on these collected images to predict whether individual’s position is good or bad while using mobile phones.